-26 In FY 2010, the agency's appropriated budget stood at \$12.1 billion.
+27 In FY 2010, the agency's appropriated budget stood at \$12.1 billion.
 In FY 2015, its budget was set at \$10.9 billion, a reduction of about 9.9 percent.
 Inflation over the same period is estimated at about 9.4 percent.
 Adjusting for the interactive effects of these cuts and the impact of the federal pay freeze, we estimate the inflation-adjusted reduction in funding was about 17 percent.

-27 IRS Chief Financial Officer, Corporate Budget.
+28 IRS Chief Financial Officer, Corporate Budget.
 This reduction represents actual full-time equivalent employees realized through appropriated dollars.

-28 Email from Commissioner Koskinen to All Employees, Fiscal Year 2015 Funding (Dec.
+29 Email from Commissioner Koskinen to All Employees, Fiscal Year 2015 Funding (Dec.
 17, 2014).
 The IRS anticipates it can make these reductions through attrition.

-- Over the longer term, enact comprehensive tax reform to reduce the complexity of the Internal Revenue Code and reduce compliance burdens on taxpayers and the IRS alike. - II.
+- Over the short term, carefully monitor taxpayer service trends and ensure that the IRS receives the oversight and funding it requires to meet the needs of U.S. taxpayers. - Over the longer term, enact comprehensive tax reform to reduce the complexity of the Internal Revenue Code and reduce compliance burdens on taxpayers and the IRS alike. - II.
 The IRS Is Making Resource-Allocation Decisions Without Hard Data to Show That Its Decisions Are the Best Ones to Drive Voluntary Compliance and Collect Revenue in an Effective and Efficient Manner.